Horsham Water & Sewer Authority

 In light of concerns as to the evolving nature of the science regarding PFAS contamination in drinking water and the chronic, historic consumption in the community, in June 2016, and October 2016 respectively, the Township and HWSA jointly adopted aggressive short and long term plans with a goal of reducing the average PFOS/PFOA concentrations over its entire water system to non-detect levels.
 A PFAS surcharge for the purpose of funding recurring short and long term remediation efforts outside of those being funded by the military was subsequently instituted in September 2016.
 Through the efforts of State Representative Todd Stephens, with the support of Gov. Tom Wolf, Horsham was awarded a $10M grant in a bill that passed as part of the 2016-2017 state budget process.
 This funding is designated for capital costs associated with the long term plan.

-The Long Term Plan was essentially implemented in early October 2019 when all HWSA wells in current operation were utilizing PFAS removal treatment and the interconnection with Aqua that will be equipped with PFAS removal treatment was removed from service for the installation of the filters.
-This interconnection is expected back in service in early 2020.
-The final stage of the plan will be the conversion of 3 HWSA wells from the temporary PFAS removal filters currently being utilized to permanent ones.
+The Long Term Plan was essentially implemented in early October 2019 when all HWSA wells in operation were utilizing PFAS removal treatment, either temporary or permanent, and the interconnection with the purchased supplier that was to be equipped with PFAS removal treatment was removed from service for the installation of the filters.
+This interconnection, equipped with PFAS removal filters, was returned to service in August 2020.
+The final stage of the plan will be the conversion of 3 HWSA wells (Wells 10, 17 and 21) from temporary PFAS removal filters to permanent ones.
 HWSA received authorization to construct permanent anion exchange filters for these three wells in January 2021 and this work is expected to be performed in 2021.
 As of this date, all three of these wells have been removed from service in anticipation of the upcoming construction.